LearningLocker/docs/src/http-xapi-agents.md

 ---

 # xAPI Agents HTTP Interface
 The table below describes the routes that the HTTP interface provides, all of the URLs are relative to http://www.example.org/data/xAPI where http://www.example.org is the URL of your Learning Locker instance.
 To access this interface, you must additionally supply your Basic Auth details with each request in the `Authorization` header.
-Your Basic Auth details can be found under Settings > Clients.
+Your Basic Auth details can be found under **Settings** > **Clients**.
 Go to the [xAPI HTTP interface documentation](../http-xapi) to see the rest of the xAPI routes.

 Route | Description
 --- | ---